hendrtd/engr-1110/docs/modules/m03/at-a-glance.md

 # Module Objectives

-- Understand function execution in Python and why they are used.
-- Write simple functions in Python.
+At the end of this module you should be able to understand and apply the following concepts in Python.

+- `if` statements
+- `if-else` statements
+- `if-elif` statements
+- Conditional expressions
+- Boolean expressions
+- Comparisons among types
-- Understand, manipulate, and apply strings in Python.
+- Membership and identify operators
-- Write intermediate programs in Python.
-- Understand fundamental ideas of cultural intelligence.
+- Order of operations
+- Code blocks and indentation